Welcome to the Rainforest Information Centre

 Account No.: 12428634

-In December 2021, Ecuador's Constitutional Court decided in favour of protection for the Los Cedros Biological Reserve - a spectacular tropical cloud forest in the country's Chocó biodiversity region, of which only remnants are left.
+This is the second time in less than two years an Ecuadorian court has utilised the rights of nature to stop mining.
+In December 2021, Ecuador's Constitutional Court decided in favour of protection for the Los Cedros Reserve - a spectacular tropical cloud forest just west of Intag.
+This entire region sits within the world's number one biodiversity hotspot.

 For five years, the Rainforest Information Centre and our Australian and international allies have been supporting rural and Indigenous communities to resist grand-scale mining in Ecuador.
 During that time we have raised almost $120,000 for frontlines to support direct conservation, legal cases and sustainable economic projects.